ansys/pystk/doc/source/api/ansys/stk/core/graphics/SceneDisplayCondition.rst

 SceneDisplayCondition
 =====================

-.. py:class:: SceneDisplayCondition
+.. py:class:: ansys.stk.core.graphics.SceneDisplayCondition

-   Bases: py:obj:`~ISceneDisplayCondition`, py:obj:`~IDisplayCondition`
+   Bases: py:obj:`~ansys.stk.core.graphics.ISceneDisplayCondition`, py:obj:`~ansys.stk.core.graphics.IDisplayCondition`

    A display condition used to control what scene or scenes an object, such as a primitive, is rendered in.
 This is used to show an object in some scenes and hide it in others.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: SceneDisplayCondition

 Overview
 --------